The 10 best teams that DIDN’T win the Premier League

 Arsene Wenger came close to pulling off back-to-back doubles in 1999, only to be denied on both fronts by Manchester United.
 With Marc Overmars and Nicolas Anelka both in the form of their lives, Wenger bolstered his ranks with the additions of Freddie Ljungberg, Nelson Vivas and, in January, Nwankwo Kanu.

-And though Ryan Giggs’s solo strike in the FA Cup semi-final replay ended their double hopes, Arsenal had the league title in their own hands with just two games to go.
-But then came a disastrous 1-0 loss to Leeds, which put the championship in the Red Devils’ hands – an opportunity they duly snapped up.
+And though Ryan Giggs’s solo strike in the FA Cup semi-final replay ended their double hopes, Arsenal had the league title in their own hands despite being level on points with United with two games remaining.

-Liverpool began the 2013/14 campaign as outsiders for the top four, having ended the previous season down in seventh spot.
-They briefly went top after a 3-1 victory over Cardiff just before Christmas, but a title challenge didn’t seem to be on the horizon as they sat in fourth in late February.

-A Luis-Suarez inspired side then went on a magnificent run, however, winning 11 matches on the bounce – including a memorable 3-2 victory over fellow challengers Manchester City – to take control of the race.
-A 2-0 home loss to Chelsea proved pivotal, though, as the Reds missed out by two points.
+But then came a disastrous 1-0 loss to Leeds which crippled their campaign, made all the more frustrating by United dropping points against Blackburn a day later.
+It left the Gunners praying for Tottenham to take something from Old Trafford on the final day, but Les Ferdinand’s opening goal was rendered useless by strikes in reply from David Beckham and Andy Cole.

 Newcastle, 1995/96